alisha392/ELSA_Health_Behaviours/README.md

 [data collection].
 37th Edition.
 UK Data Service.
 SN: 5050, DOI: 10.5255/UKDA-SN-5050-24

 The workflow from the project has been maintained in the repository.
-For replicating the study or using the current code for analysing ELSA data, you can add the data downloaded from UK Data Service in the Data/Raw_Data/Original_ELSA_Data folder.
+For replicating the study or using the current code for analysing ELSA data, you can add the data downloaded from UK Data Service to the Data/Raw_Data/Original_ELSA_Data folder.

 # Dependencies